sajmoni/pixi-ex/README.md

 document.body.appendChild(app.view)

-// Give pixi-ex a reference to the Pixi app.
-This function needs to be called before any other function calls. ex.init(app)

 app.loader.add('assets/spritesheet.json')

 app.loader.load(() => {
-  const square = new PIXI.Sprite(
+  // Give pixi-ex a reference to the Pixi app.
+This function needs to be called before any other calls to pixi-ex. ex.init(app) const square = new PIXI.Sprite(
     ex.getTexture('square'), // Assuming the spritesheet contains a 'square' texture )